damian-pastorini/reldens/README.md

 #### For the next release (1.2.6):
 + P2world implementation on server side.
-+ Client movement and impact calculations on server side as authority for client side correction to avoid possible hacks.
++ Client movement and impact calculations on server side as authority to avoid possible hacks.
++ Scenes change validation on server side.

 ## Change Log
 ### 1.2.5